veit/jupyter-tutorial/docs/productive/envs/pipenv/deterministic.rst

-Deterministische Builds
+Deterministic builds
 =======================

-Ihr müsst nur spezifizieren, was ihr wollt:
+All you have to do is specify what you want:

-Mit ``pipenv install requests`` wird z.B. ein ``Pipfile`` erzeugt wie das
+For example, ``pipenv install requests`` creates a ``Pipfile`` like the
-folgende:
+following:

 .. code-block:: ini